The Covid-19 pandemic has had implications for research and researchers at Barts Health and Queen Mary.

-- Reopening clinical studies
+- Reopening clinical studies (March 2021)

-- COVID-19 data requests and project proposals: Barts Life Sciences' COVID-19 Data GroupCovid-19 vaccine research
+- Covid-19 data requests and project proposals: Barts Life Sciences' COVID-19 Data GroupCovid-19 vaccine research

-- QMERC COVID-19 guidance
+- QMERC Covid-19 guidance

 - Queen Mary Doctoral College FAQ